 Step 5: Remove the Forms and Cure your Concrete

 The curing of the concrete is very important for achieving good strength.

 Remove the forms 7 days after pouring the concrete.

-If you want, you can keep them in position for a longer duration but a minimum of 7 days is required for concrete to set.
+If you want, keep them in position for a longer duration, but a minimum of 7 days is required for concrete to set.

 This step is optional.
-If you want to frame your basement knee walls with wooden frame then you can follow this step.
+If you want to frame your basement knee walls with a wooden frame, then you can follow this step.